Crunch (video games): Overview

 Crunch time is known to have been used in the industry since at least the 1980s, though it was rarely publicly discussed.
 It stemmed from a "box product mentality" that created stricter time constraints.
 Game developers had to get physical game discs ready for the holidays so games had to be finished by August.
 Video game developers were, historically, paid greater than the average salaries, and because of the insular nature of the industry, where one's reputation is critical, few developers would leave the industry due to crunch.
 These factors made the acceptance of longer working hours the norm at some larger studios.
 As the video game industry boomed, its developers were considered white-collar workers, exempt from overtime pay; this was particularly true for those in California (where much of the North American industry had been established), in which those that made over double the current minimum wage were considered ineligible for overtime.

 1970s – 2003: Early years

 In the 1980s, Atari, in a desire to release an Atari 2600 port of Pac-Man as quickly as possible, had programmer Tod Frye work 80-hour weeks over the course of 6 months before its March 1982 release date.

-In 1996, another programmer, Rebecca Heineman, was given 10 weeks to develop a 3DO port of Doom for Art Data Interactive; according to Heineman, this short time span was due to the company significantly underestimating the amount of work needed to make a functional game.
-In both cases, the end products were panned, in large part due to problems stemming from their rushed development.
+id Software regularly underwent severe crunch hours during the 1990s, on a schedule John Romero described as "10 AM until we were done".
+The studio's founders, John Romero and John Carmack had previously worked a 10 am to 2 am schedule at Softdisk due to tight deadlines.
+The games were distributed monthly to magazine subscribers, and this necessitated what Romero has referred to as "the death schedule".
+Even after the need for this at Softdisk had passed, the team then began moonlighting on their personal projects- working regular hours at Softdisk alongside a production schedule on id material in the evenings and weekends.
+The intense schedule was maintained even after id became independent of their legal obligations to Softdisk.
+Crunch was present at id, but not mandatory until the development of Quake.
+The studio adopted a 12-hour day, 7-day week schedule from December 1995 to June 1996.
+While the game was extraordinarily successful, the fraught process eventually resulted in the dissolution of the original id Software team.
+That year Rebecca Heineman was given 10 weeks to develop a 3DO port of Doom for Art Data Interactive; according to Heineman, this short time span was due to the company significantly underestimating the amount of work needed to make a functional game.